klutz920/Bayes-Correlation-Test/README.md

 The function will return two 3-dimensional arrays of matrices: the estimated values of the DM parameter, alpha, for each taxa or feature at each thinned after burn-in MCMC iteration; the estimated correlation between each taxa and the target at each thinned after burn-in MCMC iteration.

-The dimensions of each matrix are (sample i, taxa j, thinned MCMC sample t) where each matrix pertains to one sample.
+The dimensions of each matrix are (sample i, taxa j, thinned after burn-in MCMC sample t) where each matrix pertains to one sample.
 You can check the dimensions of each using:
 ```
 dim(res$A_store)
 dim(res$cor_store)
 ```

-# Summary of the Correlations:
+# Summary of the Correlations
 The posterior mean and 95% credible interval (lower bound = LL, upper bound = UL) between target and taxa are displayed by running the command below.
 Each row is a taxon or feature.
 The columns are the posterior mean, LL, and UL for the correlation between the taxaon and the target.

 ```